 The same can be said about some of the other product categories in which Hermès has a presence.
-Although categories like perfumes and jewellery are growing in terms of sales and revenue contribution to the overall Hermès portfolio, they are yet to reach the levels of the leather and saddlery products division success.
+Although categories like perfumes and jewelry are growing in terms of sales and revenue contribution to the overall Hermès portfolio, they are yet to reach the levels of the leather and saddlery products division success.
 Diversification is an important strategy for a luxury house to hedge against cyclical downturns in specific categories, fluctuating consumer demand, wider economic, social and political factors and shifting consumer needs and preferences.
 The challenge for Hermès in adopting and implementing a diversification strategy is the inherent nature of its exclusivity-marketing model.

 From a luxury house’s perspective, decline in demand for specific product categories should be mitigated by upturns in other product categories.
 Limiting distribution and adopting a model of scarcity can work against this.
 In the case of Hermès, this is especially true for categories like accessories, watchmaking and men’s and women’s wear.
 Hermès need to be selective about the marketing model it adopts across different product categories.